 This Plan outlines the requirements of Detailed Noise and Vibration Impact Statement(s) (DNVIS(s), refer Section 8.1) which will identify a site/activity specific assessment of potential noise and vibration outcomes based on noise and vibration modelling, as well as any noise and vibration mitigation measures required.
-DNVIS(s) will be developed in consultation with the Environmental Representative (ER) and Acoustics Advisor (AA) and endorsed by the AA prior to implementation.
+DNVIS(s) will be developed in consultation with the Acoustics Advisor (AA) and would be endorsed by the AA prior to implementation.